RustanLeino/compiler-tutorial/README.md

 * `Cfg.dfy` defines control-flow graphs (CFGs).
 These can be printed using the code in `CfgPrinter.dfy`

-    This module declares the data structure for a Control-Flow Graph.
+    This module declares the data structure for a control-flow graph.
 The vertices of a CFG are _basic blocks_, each of which contains a list of instructions.
 In this way, a CFG is usually a piece of straightline code with no internal jumps.
 The CFG here is a slight variation thereof, where the almost-straightline code can include conditional jumps.